Continuous-Time Piecewise-Linear Recurrent Neural Networks: Conclusion

+Empirically, cPLRNNs can match the reconstruction quality of discrete-time PLRNNs and Neural ODE baselines on regularly sampled data, while for the irregularly sampled regime, cPLRNNs offer a clear practical advantage by operating directly on the observation times.
+Beyond irregular sampling and extrapolation to arbitrary time points, cPLRNNs ease state space analysis over their discrete-time counterparts because important geometrical objects, like limit cycles and other invariant sets, are always \textit{continuous} and differentiable, not discrete sets of points, and continuous RNNs enjoy universal approximation guarantees that discrete-time RNNs lack \cite{sagodi2026universalapproximationtheoremsdynamical}. cPLRNNs thus provide a step toward continuous-time surrogate models that are both high-performing and amenable to DS analysis, strengthening the role of DSR models as scientific tools rather than purely predictive black boxes.

 \paragraph{Limitations} Training of the cPLRNN is currently not fully numerically robust.
 In rare cases, optimization terminates due to numerical instabilities, which appear to be related to ill-conditioned eigen-decompositions.
-Although more stable linear solvers are used in place of explicit matrix inverses, these issues can still occur and may currently limit reliability for long training runs.
+Although more stable linear solvers are used in place of explicit matrix inverses, these issues can still occur and may currently somewhat limit reliability for long training runs.
+As confirmed in Fig.~\ref{fig:ill_conditioned_matrices}, however, even for larger $P$ only a minuscule percentage ($\approx 10^{-5}\%$) of visited subregions is affected by this, making our simple perturbation method (Appx.~\ref{sec:non_diag_fix}) a viable solution.
 Root-finding must be restarted after each switching event, leading to increased computation times in models with many switching boundaries.
 Caching results of eigen-decompositions may partly mitigate this.
+Our algorithm for detecting equilibria and limit cycles may miss some of these objects if not properly initialized, but this is a limitation even more severe in all methods relying on numerical continuation \cite{allgower2003introduction}.
+Finally, we limited our exposition to shallow RNNs -- extension to deeper ReLU-based RNNs is possible, but will complicate model analysis and may actually not be necessary for DSR problems \cite{hess_generalized_2023,hemmer2024alrnn}.